 These task codes are for report research and writing, data tabulation, plan preparation, file review fees, and public involvement and are not for labor, materials, or expenses associated with the performance of field activities (e.g. drilling, sampling, operation and maintenance, laboratory analyses, etc.).

-Reports included in this section include MCP required reports such as the Phase Reports (one through five and their associated status reports), Remedy Operation Reports, Immediate Response Action (IRA) and Release Abatement Measure (RAM) Reports (and their associated status and completion reports), Method 1 through 3 Risk Assessments, Permanent and Temporary Solution Statement Reports, Remedial Monitoring Forms, Activity and Use Limitations (AULs), Numerical Ranking Score sheets (initial and rescoring), and permit extensions and modifications or other reports required by the MCP and/or MassDEP.
+Reports included in this section include MCP required reports such as the Phase Reports (one through five and their associated status reports), Remedy Operation Reports, Immediate Response Action (IRA) and Release Abatement Measure (RAM) Reports (and their associated status and completion reports), Method 1 through 3 Risk Assessments, Permanent and Temporary Solution Statement Reports, Activity and Use Limitations (AULs), , and permit extensions and modifications or other reports required by the MCP and/or MassDEP.
 Charges that should be associated with these reports include data evaluation including usability (i.e. Representativeness Evaluations and Data Usability Assessments (REDUA)), research and preparation of the actual report inclusive of all tables, figures, and plans.
 Copies of the completed reports should be available in its entirety on the MassDEP’s file viewer website.
 The reports should include:

 Text, tables, graphs, lab analysis, and any additional attachments to the report;